 CBD Isolate is further refined to remove all the other plant compounds, leaving nothing but pure CBD oil.
 Many of us are fooled into thinking that as it’s pure it must be the better choice.
 It’s also more expensive to buy, even though it’s cheaper to produce and it’s considered by many to be less effective.

-Hemp Oil is another product of the cannabis plant, but instead of being made from the flowers and leaves it is made from the seeds.
-It doesn’t contain any cannabanoids but it does contain many other beneficial elements such as essential fatty and amino acids, Vitamins A, C, and E, protein, minerals, and fiber.
+Hemp Oil is another product of the cannabis plant, but instead of being made from flowers and leaves, it is made from seeds.
+It doesn’t contain any cannabinoids but it does contain many other beneficial elements such as essential fatty and amino acids, Vitamins A, C, and E, protein, minerals, and fiber.

 Full and Broad Spectrum CBD oil is generally considered the better choice of remedy for most ailments as the wide range of compounds act in harmony together creating what is known as the Entourage Effect.

-As an example, Terpenes, the compound that gives the cannabis plant its aroma are quite healthy in themselves.
-The delicate interaction between these and the cannabanoids actually increases the beneficial elements of CBD whilst lessening the anxiety that is sometimes induced by THC.
+As an example, Terpenes, the compound that gives the cannabis plant its aroma, are quite healthy in themselves.
+The delicate interaction between these and the cannabinoids actually increases the beneficial elements of CBD whilst lessening the anxiety that is sometimes induced by THC.

-When individual cannabanoids enter the body, they don’t perform quite as well as they do when there are other compounds present.
-If you’d like to learn more about this effect you can check out Dr John McPartland’s study “Greater Than The Sum Of Its Parts”, here.
+When individual cannabinoids enter the body, they don’t perform quite as well as they do when there are other compounds present.
+If you’d like to learn more about this effect you can check out Dr. John McPartland’s study “Greater Than The Sum Of Its Parts”, here.

 Many common diseases are a direct result of internal imbalances.
-Diseases like epilepsy, obesity, arthritis, cancer and Alzhiemer’s are all thought to develop when the body is out of homeostasis.
-There’s also a link between the development of Alzheimer’s Disease and a severe lack of quality sleep, due to a build up of waste in the brain that is usually cleared away while we sleep.
+Diseases like epilepsy, obesity, arthritis, cancer, and Alzheimer’s are all thought to develop when the body is out of homeostasis.
+There’s also a link between the development of Alzheimer’s Disease and a severe lack of quality sleep, due to a build-up of waste in the brain that is usually cleared away while we sleep.